JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2023_05.md

 Becoming aware of God in us, within us and with us makes us value and love humanity, but above all love ourselves and together make the great heavenly family:

-> He next explained that the “kingdom idea” was not the best way to illustrate man’s relation to God; that he employed such figures of speech because the Jewish people were expecting the kingdom, and because John had preached in terms of the coming kingdom.
-Jesus said: “The people of another age will better understand the gospel of the kingdom when it is presented in terms expressive of the family relationship—when man understands religion as the teaching of the fatherhood of God and the brotherhood of man, sonship with God.”
-Then the Master discoursed at some length on the earthly family as an illustration of the heavenly family, restating the two fundamental laws of living: the first commandment of love for the father, the head of the family, and the second commandment of mutual love among the children, to love your brother as yourself.
-And then he explained that such a quality of brotherly affection would invariably manifest itself in unselfish and loving social service. ([UB 142:7.4](/en/The_Urantia_Book/142#p7_4))
+> Then the Master . . .restated the two fundamental laws of living: the first commandment of love for the father, the head of the family, and the second commandment of mutual love among the children, to love your brother as yourself. ([UB 142:7.4](/en/The_Urantia_Book/142#p7_4))

 Let's fight to be ourselves every day, let's go against the current, because becoming aware of who we really are is the greatest gift that anyone can offer the world.
 Any increase in individual consciousness also raises the collective consciousness of the planet.
 This elevation occurred more than two thousand years ago with the life of Jesus and it can continue to happen now with us, his creatures.